 Regardless of the season the basics of dressing for a photo shoot still apply, and I wrote about these in my guide to what to wear for an outdoor family photo shoot.
 In summary, the basic principles are:

 - Dress everyone for the same weather and occasion

-- Choose a colour scheme to build everyone’s outfits around
+- Choose 3-4 colours to build everyone’s outfits around

 - Embrace layers and textures

 - Make sure your children’s clothes fit well

 Read the full article here: What to Wear for an Outdoor Family Photography Session.

 What Colours To Wear For Spring Family Pictures

 Perhaps the most challenging part of choosing every family member’s outfits is the colours.
 I recommend choosing a maximum of 3-4 complementary colours to base everyone’s outfits on.
 This doesn’t mean that everyone has to wear every colour – the aim is for the whole family’s outfits to complement each other, but not match.